CM2S/GMMD/readme.md

 A complete GMMD input data file where each parameter specification (either mandatory or optional) is fully documented (meaning, syntax, available options) can be found in the `geommicgen/resources` directory (or [here](https://github.com/josevilacha/GMMD/blob/master/geommicgen/resources/MIC_input_data_file.dat)).
 This file can be copied to a given directory and be readily used by replacing the `[insert here]` boxes with the suitable specification.

 2. **Run GMMD.**

+  To run GMMD, you must open a terminal in the main folder `GMMD`.

   2.1. *New set of microstructures:* To generate a new microstructure using GMMD, one must simply execute the module (`geommicgen`) with Python 3.X and provide the input data file (argument parsing).
     > In Linux/UNIX operative systems, open a terminal console window and execute the following command: